kovasb/gamma/README.md

 The mapping from GLSL to Gamma's AST maps is in general very direct, although Gamma deviates in one important way.

 Gamma's AST is designed to represent pure functions operating on values.
 This vastly simplies the task of metaprogramming: no state, no side-effects, no variable names to juggle, no order-of-operations issues.

 Most importantly, it is referentially transparent, which means we can replace any AST fragment with code that generates it, and vice verse.
+This is the foundational idea that allows us to apply any of Clojure's abstractions to GLSL.

+For starters, we can factor out some part of an AST into a a function:

 ```clojure
 (g/+ 1 (g/+ 2 3))